sxzz/git-credential-1password-cli/README.md

 # git-credential-1password-cli

-A Git credential helper that integrates with 1Password CLI
+A Git credential helper that integrates with 1Password CLI.

 ## Install